Skip to main content

 Run the following command in the folder that contains these files, which in this case is /tmp.
 It changes the owner to desired_owner_name.
 Replace desired_owner_name with your login name or another login name that you want to own these files.

-sudo chown -R desired_owner_name config
+chown -R desired_owner_name config

-4. To use the new config folder along with any mapped data and tranlogs folders (Mapping external folders into Docker), you must remove the current container and run a new Docker container.
+4. To use the new config folder along with any mapped data and tranlogs folders (Map external folders into Docker), you must remove the current container and run a new Docker container.
 Use the following commands to do this:

-sudo docker container rm edge
+docker container rm edge

-sudo docker run -d -p 1883:1883 -p 5597:5597 -p 6597:6597 -p 8080:8080 -p 8081:8081 -p 8443:8443 -v /tmp/:/opt/faircom/data -v /tmp/:/opt/faircom/tranlogs -v /tmp/config/:/opt/faircom/config --name edge faircomedge:v3.0.1.206
+docker run -d -p 1883:1883 -p 5597:5597 -p 6597:6597 -p 8080:8080 -p 8081:8081 -p 8443:8443 -v /tmp/:/opt/faircom/data -v /tmp/:/opt/faircom/tranlogs -v /tmp/config/:/opt/faircom/config --name edge faircomedge:v3.0.1.206

 The previous command uses these folders on your operating system as the source for configdata, and tranlogs.
 This ensures your configuration, data, and logs are not lost when you update the Docker container to a new image.